efatihkutuk/koruphp/README.md

 # KoruPHP

-KoruPHP is a lightweight PHP framework inspired by modern frameworks but designed to stay simple and extendable.
-It ships with a minimal router and supports building apps with controllers, middleware, and services.
+KoruPHP is a lightweight PHP framework inspired by modern frameworks while remaining easy to extend.
+It supports controllers, middleware, services, repositories, simple token authentication and templating.

 ## Getting Started